black-studio/black-studio-tinymce-widget/readme.txt

 Alternatively, if you don't want to use `[embed]` shortcode, ensure that the URL is not surrounded by a `<p>` tag, which is added automatically by the WYSIWYG editor (switch to HTML mode to remove enclosing `<p>` tags).

 == Changelog ==

+= 1.1.0 =
+* Compatibility fixes for upcoming Wordpress 3.5
+* Added support for the new Wordpress media library dialog
+* Enhanced javascript event handling using jquery .on(...) method

 = 1.0.0 =
 * Added full image options when adding content from media library